NCIOCPL/r4r-content/resources/resource161.md

     - doc: cbiit
 pocs: []
 ---
-Diffusion magnetic resonance imaging for neurosurgical planning in 3D Slicer open-source software.
+Diffusion magnetic resonance imaging in 3D Slicer open-source software.
+Load DICOM and nrrd/nhdr diffusion MRI medical image data.
+Perform tractography, compute scalar maps such as FA, and more.
+Load and save tractography in new DICOM format.
+Visualize, edit, and register multimodal data using 3D Slicer tools.
+Access all functionality through the graphical user interface.
+Perform command line batch processing.